darkrenaissance/darkfi/doc/src/philosophy/philosophy.md

 >
 > ~ Ocalan's "PKK and Kurdish Question in the 21st century"

+## Defining the State

+The state is a centralized organization that imposes and enforces rules over a population through the monopoly on the legitimate use of violence.
+In discussing the rise of militarism, Ocalan says:

+> Essentially, he attempted to establish his authority over two key groups:
+> the hunters at his side and the women he was trying to confine to the
+> home.
+Along the way, as shamans (proto-priests) and gerontocratic
+> elements (groups of elders) joined the crafty strongman, the first
+> hierarchical authority was formed in many societies in various forms.
+>
+> Section called "Society’s Militarism Problem" from "The Sociology of Freedom"

+The state is defined as:

+1. Ideological hegemony represented by the system of priests and shamans in pre-state formations.
+Today this is the media industry, schools, and big tech (for example "fake news" and surveillance systems).
+2. Monopolization on the use of violence through military and police.
+   Powerful commanders like Gilgamesh conquered neighbouring tribes, creating nascent state polities whose main business model was to hunt and enslave barbarian tribes.
+This enabled state to expand agricultural output which they seized through taxation.
+3. State bureaucracy and administration represented in tribal societies and proto-states through the council of elders.
+This arm of the state also includes scientific research institutes, state psychology groups and various forms of manipulation including modern AI and data harvesting.
+   This tendency is a misappropriation of scientific methods to serve power thus retarding scientific and technological development, and impoverishing society by depriving it of its great benefits.

+The state is a parasite on society, extracting value created.
+There are many historical stateless societies such as the Medean Confederation, the Iroquiois Confederation, the ninja republics of Iga and Kōga, the Swiss pre-Sonderbund Confederation Helvetica, and Cossack society.

+Government is the system or people administrating a society.
+Although most governments are nation-state ones, we can create stateless societies with autonomous governments.
+Within free society, government is local, broadly democratic and autonomous.
+Society is widely engaged at every level in decision making through local people's councils, as well as possessing the use of violence through a system of gun ownership and local militias.
+Government also answers to a network of various interest groups from various nations such as women or youth.

 ## Modernity and the Subject of Ideology

 **Modernity** was born in the "age of reason" and represents the overturning of